Lyle-Tafoya/OpenCGE/README.md

 ### Dependencies

-In the future I plan on using the following dependencies:
+Here are the dependencies I am developing with:
 ```
 GLFW (Simplifies window creation and input handling)
 GLM (for dealing with matrices)